alejandrodemiquel/ARC_Kaggle/README.md

 If you have any questions, you can write an email to alejandrodemiquel@gmail.com.

 ## Executing the program
-Cloning the repository and executing the file 0.813.ipynb will run the algorithm on the test data.
+Executing the file 0.813.ipynb on a Kaggle notebook will run the algorithm on the test data, given that the data is on the path /kaggle/input/abstraction-and-reasoning-challenge/test.

-Executing the file submissionFile.py will execute the algorithm that scores 0.882.
+If the repository is cloned, one can execute the file submissionFile.py straightaway, executing on the public test set the algorithm that scores 0.882 in the private one.
 The bit where everything is executed is at the end of the file ("Main Loop and submission").

 A simplified version of the algorithm can also be run by executing simplifiedAlgorithm.py.
 It runs around 5 times faster, while still solving many of the ARC tasks.